 The District may notify appropriate law enforcement agencies of violations of the law.
-School Resource Officers (SROs) are located at each of the high schools in the Dysart Unified School District.
-SROs are sworn law enforcement officers who provide security and crime prevention services to the four middle and four high schools.
+School Resource Officers (SRO) or School Safety Officers (SSO) are available in at all of our schools.
+SROs and SSOs are sworn law enforcement officers who provide security and crime prevention services to our schools while establishing positive relationships with students and families.
 They work closely with administrators in an effort to create a safer environment for both students and staff.
-SROs have the ability to make arrests, respond to calls for service, and document incidents that occur within their jurisdiction.
-School resource officers also have additional duties that include mentoring and conducting presentations on youth-related issues.
+SROs and SSOs have the ability to make arrests, respond to calls for service, and document incidents that occur within their jurisdiction.
+School Resource Officers also have additional duties that include mentoring and conducting presentations on youth-related issues.